Where our heart is....

 It was the year 2000 when a friend of mine asked me to join her for a Bikram yoga class.
 Ten years later, boom, I decided it was time to TaKe a break from my career in the artS and film industry and go to Bikram’s Teacher Training, Las Vegas, Spring 2010.

 Since yoga has fuelled my spirit, I have been inspired deeply into the healing arts of Reiki and the strength we can learn from animal spirit medicines through Shamanic meditations.
-Certified Reiki level II practitioner, constant student.
+Certified Reiki level II practitioner & constant student.
+THESE ARE SOME OF THE SKILLS I LOVE TO SHARE DURING MY YIN CLASS OFFERINGS.

 Over the years I have put my body to the test by carrying stress from childhood traumas, work anxieties and life's general attachments.
 These emotional weights often translate into tightness, twists, pulls, and misaligned moving parts all over my body but each day I step on my mat, I embrace where I am at in that moment and treat myself with kindness, without judgement.
 From that place, I can give myself the permission to relax and open up, let things go.
 One of the best feelings you can ever give yourself.